oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 #### Overriding a data source module

 The following `jdbc-testDS.xml` override template demonstrates setting the URL, user name, and password-encrypted fields of a JDBC module named `testDS` by using `secret macros`.
 The generated situational configuration that replaces the macros with secret values will be located in the `DOMAIN_HOME/optconfig/jdbc` directory.
 The `password-encrypted` field will be populated with an encrypted value because it uses a secret macro with an `:encrypt` suffix.
-The secret is named `dbsecret` and contains three keys: `url`, `username`, and `password`.
+The Secret is named `dbsecret` and contains three keys: `url`, `username`, and `password`.

 Best practices for data source modules and their overrides: